aarv/coding-challenge-wholesaler-integration/README.md

 ## Approach
 My approach is more or less minimalistic.
 Actually it is a library that can be implemented in other applications.
-It has only one service containing one facade method.
+It has only one service containing one facade method as entry point.

 ## Dependencies
 To keep them as minimal as possible I only use PHP8. `phpunit`,`phpstan`,`phplint` and `php-cs-fixer` are for testing and static code analysing purposes only and are not required in